allwefantasy/BYZER-RETRIEVAL/README.md

     {"_id":2, "name":"d", "content":"b e", "vector":[1.0,2.6,4.0]}
 ]

-import json

-data_refs = []

-for item in data:
-    itemref = ray.put(json.dumps(item,ensure_ascii=False))
-    data_refs.append(itemref)

-byzer.build("cluster1","db1","table1",data_refs)
+byzer.build_from_dics("cluster1","db1","table1",data)

 byzer.commit("cluster1","db1","table1")
 ```
 In this step, we will insert the data into the table, and build the index.
 Notice that

-1. the data should be put in the ray cluster object store.
-2. we need to commit the index after building the index to make the index persistent.
+1. we need to commit the index after building the index to make the index persistent.
-3. we strongly recommend use JuiceFS to store the index data, because JuiceFS is a distributed file system which is
+2. we strongly recommend use JuiceFS to store the index data, because JuiceFS is a distributed file system which is
    compatible with POSIX, and it is very easy to deploy and use.